 For the final tutorial, tutors provide pupils with feedback and suggest areas for future progress.

-Tutorials are mainly delivered online with in-person delivery available in limited geographic locations.
-All placements can be switched to online in the event of school closures.
+Tutorials are mainly delivered online with limited hybrid delivery (up to 3 tutorials in person) available in limited geographic locations.

 The Brilliant Club mobilises the Masters and PhD community to select subject experts who can share their knowledge through tuition.
 Our recruitment process consists of three main stages: 1) application form, 2) assessment centre and 3) pre-employment checks.
 We assess all candidates against the skills and values that we believe are crucial to the delivery of excellent tutorials, and cross reference this against relevant guidelines from OFSTED (schools).
 All tutors are subject to a DBS check, Right to Work check and TRA check.